uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 ]);
 ```

-One other very important generic type is the `Promise<Type>` type which can be used to annotate asynchronous functions.
+One other very important generic type is the `Promise<Type>` type which is most commonly used to annotate asynchronous functions.
 For example, if we have an asynchronous function `f` that returns a promise with a string, we would annotate it like this:

 ```ts